arrowtype/recursive/docs/presentations/minisite--process-and-origins/README.md

 ## Development at TypeMedia

 - Inventing my own casual alphabet, with different brushes and pens.
 Taking uppercase forms into a roman lowercase.
+Lots of sketching with brush pens led me to find some details that aren't common from professional signpainters, but which I think work well, anyway.
+Little "kicks" are added to letters like `R` and `K`, but left out of lowercase letters like `k` and `x`, to improve readability (because the vast majority of running text is set in lowercase).

 [SKETCHES]